ZhengLi-04/zhengli-04.github.io/_pages/about.md

 **Highlights**
-- optimized paper-based PEDOT:PSS electrode conductivity and improved sensor performance
+- developed a smart elderly service applet integrating health monitoring, remote care and emergency alarms for comprehensive elderly care.
-- developed a fully integrated paper-based ROS monitoring system with H<sub>2</sub>O<sub>2</sub> and O<sub>2</sub><sup>•−</sup> sensors, detection circuits, and a smartphone app for real-time diabetic ulcer wound assessment.
+- designed the UI, functional modules and data storage structure, leading to the successful registration of a software copyright
 </div>
 </div>